 Other Fun, Educational Resources for Parents and Kids

-Sunny Side Up Book Club: author Maria Dismondy (I love her work!) is offering online lessons (MWF at 1 pm EST) focused on character, kindness and empathy kids.
-All you do is sign up HERE and you’ll get an email with a link to the broadcast.
+Sunny Side Homeschool: author Maria Dismondy (I love her work!) is offering live online lessons (TTH at 2 pm EST) focused on positivity, kindness and mental wellness for kids.
+All you do is sign up HERE.
 I love this idea!
-This is in lieu of her school book tour for Sunnyside Upbringing which had to be canceled.
+This is in conjunction with her new book, Sunnyside Upbringing.